mrisher/smtp-sts/mta-sts.md

 rules described in [@!RFC6125], with the following application-specific
 considerations:

-* Matching is performed only against the DNS-ID and CN-ID identifiers.
+* Matching is performed only against the DNS-ID identifiers.

 * DNS domain names in server certificates MAY contain the wildcard character '\*' as the complete left-most label within the identifier.